bryanmisa/calculator/README.md

 # calculator

-## A Small step in learning flutter
+## A Small step in learning flutter.